gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Her vision swam.
 Saints, but her head hurt.
 And she was hungry–no, starving.

-"He went to find foot," the boy said.
+"He went to find food," the boy said.
 "But there are soldiers everywhere.
 I'm supposed to watch you in case they come this way."

 "What?"
 Erileine flexed her left hand.
 It wasn't her *eye* that felt